Benchmarking quantum devices beyond classical capabilities: Introduction

 Effective benchmarks are crucial for quantifying the performance of quantum devices and guiding technological development \cite{Boixo, Corcoles, proctor2024benchmarking, McGeoch, Proctor}.
 Benchmarks should be well--motivated, precisely defined, architecture--agnostic, robust to variations in implementation, and efficient in terms of required computational resources \cite{Pelofske,reexamining_QV,proctor2024benchmarking}.

-Inspired by above requirements, Quantum Volume (QV) test was introduced \cite{Bishop, Cross2019} as a measure of performance of a quantum processor.
+Inspired by the above requirements, the Quantum Volume (QV) test was introduced \cite{Bishop, Cross2019} as a measure of the performance of a quantum processor.
 It is given by the maximal size of a generic quantum circuit of width (number of qubits) equal to depth (number of layers), which is realized with considerable accuracy.
 Due to hardware independence, QV has become a widely used and extensively studied benchmark \cite{Bishop, Cross2019,Pelofske, Sundaresan, Chen, LaRose, Cornelissen, reexamining_QV}.
 Despite its effectiveness for medium--scale quantum devices, QV has a single important limitation \cite{reexamining_QV, proctor2024benchmarking}: the cost of the necessary classical simulation makes this test unsuitable already for systems containing circa 100 qubits, which are crucial for achieving quantum computational advantage.
 State of the art quantum computers like Condor and Heron \cite{IBM2023, abughanem2024ibm}, Willow \cite{Google2024quantum}, or Zuchongzhi \cite{gao2024establishing} already operate near this regime; thus, benchmarking them requires numerous tricks, like dividing qubits into non-interacting groups \cite{gao2024establishing}.

-To overcome this obstacle, in this work, we propose two possible modifications to the QV test: the parity and double parity test.
-Both methods are based on parity-preserving gates, still allowing for general computation \cite{jozsa2008matchgates}, and enabling one to directly determine the subspace of the most probable outcomes (the heavy output subspace) without costly classical simulations.
-This approach provides a new, efficient, and scalable benchmark for both current and future quantum systems with a the advantages of the QV test, such as being well--motivated and universal.
+To overcome this obstacle, in this work we propose a modification to the QV test -- the parity test, as well as an auxiliary double-parity test.
+Both methods are based on parity-preserving gates, which encompass matchgates and qubit swap, thus allowing for general computation \cite{jozsa2008matchgates}. \blu{The proposed tests enable} one to directly determine the subspace of the most probable outcomes (the heavy output subspace) without costly classical simulations.
+This approach provides a new, efficient, and scalable benchmark for both current and future quantum systems \bl{while retaining} the advantages of the QV test, such as being well--motivated and universal.
 Furthermore, we discuss the general problem of simulating quantum circuits and the characteristics of the heavy output subspace.